thomas-roos/aws-greengrass-lite/docs/spec/components/ggdeploymentd.md

 ### subscribe_to_validate_configuration_updates

-The subscribe_to_validate_configuration_updates call adds functionality for the SubscribeToValidateConfigurationUpdates IPC command.
+The subscribe_to_validate_configuration_updates call provides functionality equivalent to the SubscribeToValidateConfigurationUpdates GG IPC command.
 A component making this call will be notified before the deployment service updates the component configuration.
 Components will not be notified of any configuration changes during a local deployment.

 - [ggdeploymentd-bus-subscribetovalidateconfigurationupdates-1] This call has no
   parameters.

 ### send_configuration_validity_report

-The send_configuration_validity_report call adds functionality for the SendConfigurationValidityReport IPC command.
+The send_configuration_validity_report call provides functionality equivalent to the SendConfigurationValidityReport GG IPC command.
 A component making this call will notify the deployment service that the configuration changes is either valid or invalid.

 - [ggdeploymentd-bus-sendconfigurationvalidityreport-1]
   configuration_validity_report is a required parameter of type map.